-- StreamNet continued to acquire fish data from our partners resulting in a total of 13,953 records submitted to the Fish High Level Indicator (HLI) Coordinated Assessments Data Exchange (CAX) system, and a total of 189,902 records in the Fish Monitoring Data (trends system), by the end of calendar year 2020.
-During 2020, the Nez Perce Tribe (NPT) started submitting their data directly to the CAX system and the Yakama Nation's (YN) STAR data system has increased YN data submittal as well. - Some specific accomplishments achieved by the individual StreamNet subprojects related to development or improvement of their organizations' data storage systems includes: - The Colville Tribes' development of software to improve the efficiency and quality of the calculations of juvenile population estimates. - Idaho Department of Fish and Game's success in achieving upload of data directly from their system in a single step in order to simplify standardization of the data and speed submission to the StreamNet database, saving significant time. - Montana Fish Wildlife & Park's progress in converting data files residing with individual biologists to file types that can be uploaded into the centralized database, eliminating the need for biologists or technicians to spend their time hand entering historic data into the system. - Oregon Department of Fish and Wildlife's new web application for Coordinated Assessments data, which enables data to be entered directly into the ODFW SQL server database and automates the processes for validation and submission to the StreamNet API.
-The Coordinated Assessments Validation, Evaluation and Submission (CAVES) web application, was completed and became fully operational for all-natural-origin high-level indicator tables in 2020. - Washington Department of Fish and Wildlife's progress in working with agency headquarters staff to implement mobile data collection platforms, staging databases and automated transfer mechanisms for sport and commercial, adult survey, and juvenile data systems, which ultimately inform the Fish HLI (CAX system) as well as other consumers. - The new Fish Monitoring Data tabular query was designed so that users can quickly find and access the data they are looking for by using filters, and can choose to download these data into an Excel Spreadsheet file or copy the URL to easily reference and share these data with others.
-The Fish Monitoring Data tabular query pulls data using an API and was designed to better integrate with the StreamNet website. - StreamNet provided funding to contribute to advancing tribal data management and sharing capacity to YN, the Confederated Tribes of the Warm Springs Reservation of Oregon (CTWSRO), and Shoshone Bannock Tribes. - Progress was made in consolidating PSMFC-StreamNet server/system and virtual deployment within the PSMFC virtual environment to simplify maintenance tasks and backups.
+- StreamNet continued to acquire fish data from our partners resulting in a total of 15,004 records submitted to the CAP Fish High Level Indicator (HLI) Coordinated Assessments Data Exchange (CAX) system, and a total of 190,746 records in the Fish Monitoring Data (trends system).
+Shoshone Bannock Tribes began submitting their data directly to StreamNet during 2021, while the Nez Perce Tribe (NPT) and the Yakama Nation (YN) continued to submit data. - Some specific accomplishments achieved by the individual StreamNet subprojects related to development or improvement of their organizations' data storage systems include: - The Colville Tribes' updates to the Okanogan Basin Monitoring and Evaluation Program (OBMEP) database, further refinement of the pipeline calculating juvenile population estimates, and automation of QA/QC processes and calculations increasing efficiency and improving data quality by decreasing the opportunity for human error. - Idaho Department of Fish and Game's improvements to the Idaho Fish and Wildlife Information System (IFWIS) successfully supported upload of data directly from the system in two-step in order to simplify standardization of the data and speed submission to the StreamNet database, saving significant time from the previous approach. - Montana Fish Wildlife & Park's converted data files residing with individual biologists to file types that can be uploaded into the centralized database, thereby eliminating the need for biologists or technicians to spend time hand entering historic data into the system. - Oregon Department of Fish and Wildlife's finalized the new web application for Coordinated Assessments data that are entered directly into the ODFW SQL server database and include automated processes for validation and submission to the StreamNet API.
+The Coordinated Assessments Validation, Evaluation and Submission (CAVES) web application was completed and became fully operational for allnatural origin high-level indicator tables in late 2020 and was utilized to enter all data reported in 2021.
+Additional updates and efficiencies were incorporated into the system in 2021.
+In addition, ODFW designed and implemented a new web application for Fish Monitoring Data (FMD) (trends) to be entered directly into the ODFW Fish Monitoring - Data Distribution SQL server database and to automate the processes for validation and submission to the StreamNet API.
+In 2021, the Trend Evaluation, Validation, and Submission (TEVaS) web application became fully operational for all Location, Reference, Trend, and Escapement Data tables.
+In 2022, staff anticipate completing the remaining tables for Age and Hatchery Returns. - Washington Department of Fish and Wildlife's ongoing development of the EPA funded Juvenile Migrant Exchange and the Adult Fish Exchange data delivery system and services will serve data to StreamNet in the future.
+WDFW also secured a new EPA Exchange Network grant to facilitate sharing of hatchery and harvest data between tribes and WDFW.